‘Journey’ Is the Album That Every Gamer Should Own

 This article contains some story spoilers, such as they are, from the start.

 My first time through Journey was much the same as many other players'.
 I abandoned the suggested motion controls at the very outset, pressing forward through the endless-seeming desert using the analogue sticks, onwards towards a towering peak that looked unreachable.
 No prompt.
 No arrow flashing above me.
 No mini-map.
-Just the draw of adventure, curiosity pulling my wordless avatar through ruins and caverns, beneath a haze of yellow dust and through to skies washed a glorious emerald.
-I travelled alone, I travelled accompanied; I travelled, moving contently, momentum my only language, until the mountain was met and I pushed up through its defensive winds, past its prowling guardians, to a snowy infinity, and my demise.
+Just the draw of adventure, curiosity pulling my wordless avatar through ruins and caverns, beneath a haze of yellow dust, and through to skies washed a glorious emerald.
+I traveled alone, I traveled accompanied; I traveled, moving contently, momentum my only language, until the mountain was met and I pushed up through its defensive winds, past its prowling guardians, to a snowy infinity, and my demise.
 To my rebirth, and final ascent.
 And I cried.

-The unspoken story that guides every walk and glide from dunes to drifts (sorry, did I not mention your little explorer can fly for a wee while?
-You can fly for a wee while, it's all in the scarf) is an eternal one: of the corrupting quality of power, and how we can all learn to lust after less for the benefit of others around us.
-Journey's world is not a barren one, each grain of sand sparkling with life, caught in the wind and dancing to its song; but the society that once called it home has gone, buried beneath where your footless legs carry you.
+The unspoken story that guides every walk and glide from dunes to drifts (sorry, did I not mention your little explorer can fly for a little while?
+You can fly for a little while, it's all in the scarf) is an eternal one: of the corrupting quality of power, and how we can all learn to lust after less for the benefit of others around us.
+Journey's world is not a barren one, each grain of sand sparkling with life, caught in the wind, and dancing to its song; but the society that once called it home has gone, buried beneath where your footless legs carry you.
 It's a deeply melancholic game, long before its final moments knot your heartstrings and the score surges to a literal peak (and, oh, that peak).
 It's lonely, but comforting: no harm can come to you here.
 Your adventurer will pick themselves up, time after time.
-He or she – it's quite deliberately unclear – will always be alright, forever, and ever.
+He or she—it's quite deliberately unclear—will always be alright, forever, and ever.